hardeybisey/kubernetes-hands-on/README.md

 - **Pod**: run one or more closely related containers
 - **Service**: setup networking in a Kubernetes cluster
     * ClusterIP: exposes a set of pod to other objects in the same cluster.
-    * NodePort: exposing a set of pods to outside world (development only).
+    * NodePort: exposes a set of pods to outside world (development only).
-    * LoadBalancer:
+    * LoadBalancer (Legacy): Allows network traffic into a cluster (give access to a specific set of pods and also sets up cloud-provider loadbalancer).
-    * Ingress:
+    * Ingress: exposes a set of services to the outside world.
 - **Volume**: An object that allows a container to store consistent data at the pod level.
 Data survives container restart but not pod restart.
     * **PV (persistent volume)**: Data is not tied to a pod and it survives a pod restart .
     * **PVC (persistent volume claim)**: advertised volumes available in the cluster